HimanshuR321/SoC-IITB-2025-Trackathon/README.md

 ### Week 1 – HTML & CSS Foundations
 - Understand the basic building blocks of webpages
 - Create a profile page that includes your name, favorite foods, and hobbies that no one asked about

-### Week 2 – JavaScript Fundamentals
+### Week 2 – JavaScript Fundamentals (Basics)
 - Learn about variables, loops, functions, and conditional logic
-- Build a GitHub Profile Finder web app using an external API to stalk your crush on GitHub
+- Practice pure logic problems to develop core programming skills

+### Week 3 – JavaScript (Moderate to Advanced)
+- Understand arrays, objects, higher-order functions, and closures
+- Explore concepts like map, filter, reduce, and callback functions
+- Build mini projects or utilities like a to-do list or custom calculator

-### Week 3 – Introduction to React
+### Week 4 – Introduction to React
 - Set up a React project using Vite
 - Create a shopping list app using reusable components and props

-### Week 4 – Introduction to Backend Development
+### Week 5 – Introduction to Backend Development
 - Build a basic Express server that returns a simple message
 - Connect the backend to MongoDB using Mongoose

-### Week 5 – User Authentication & UI Enhancements
+### Week 6 – User Authentication & UI Enhancements
 - Implement user login and signup features using MongoDB
 - Style the frontend with Tailwind CSS
-- Introduce simple animations to improve UX like an instragram filter
+- Introduce simple animations to improve UX like an Instagram filter

-### Week 6 – Project Integration
+### Week 7 – Project Integration
 - Integrate APIs from Codeforces, CodeChef, and LeetCode
 - Display contest data on the frontend
 - Add contest bookmarking functionality
 - Perform testing and debugging

-### Week 7 (Optional but Recommended) – Final Touches
+### Week 8 (Optional but Recommended) – Final Touches
 - Add responsive design for mobile support
 - Implement dark mode
 - Auto-fetch YouTube solution links based on contest problems
 - Deploy the full-stack application and prepare for demo day and flex around your friends

 ---